nikola-bodrozic/load-balancer/README.md

 `docker-compose up -d`

-LoadBalancer IP is <http://localhost:8080> refresh to see hostname of docker container.
+LoadBalancer IP is at <http://public-ip:8080> refresh to see hostname of docker container.

 **/var/log/nginx/error.log** and **/var/log/nginx/access.log** are mounted in **logs/** folder

+You can follow Nginx logs `tail -f logs/access.log`

 ### Inside Node containers